Girlfriend's Day: Plot

-Rival greeting card companies owned by members of the same family operate in a California city and Ray Wentworth works for one.
-Previously celebrated for the quality of his romance cards, Ray's divorce leaves him with depression and writer's block, and he is fired.
-California's governor declares a new holiday, Girlfriend's Day, which includes a contest to produce the best greeting card to commemorate it.
-Ray's former boss believes Ray can recapture his old magic and hires him under the table to create a card good enough to win the contest.
-Ray then becomes involved in a tangle of deceit and murder as the rival companies fight to win the contest and the profits and prestige that will come with the victory.
+Three months later, California's governor declares a new holiday, Girlfriend's Day, which includes a contest to produce the best greeting card to commemorate it.
+Ray's former boss Stuyvesant hopes Ray can recapture his old magic and hires him under the table to create a card good enough to win the contest.
+Only amateurs and unemployed professionals are eligible to participate.